 - Young People (aged 12-17 years)

-- Young people can take part in outdoor contact and non-contact organised sport including training, group exercise and competition within their usual club or facility environment up to and including the 25th April 2021.
-Thereafter only non-contact sport or physical activity should take place at Level 4.
+- Young people can take part in outdoor non-contact organised sport and physical activity including training, group exercise and competition within their usual club or facility environment.
 Inter club competition should not take place.

 - An outdoor sporting ‘field of play bubble’ can consist of up to 15 young people, coaches, and officials at any one time.

 - Adults can take part in outdoor non-contact organised sport including training, group exercise, aerobics, fitness classes and competition within their normal club or facility environment.